 Apartments will usually rent you fridges and TVs, etc but you don't have to be a genius to work out that it's a completely false economy.
 Stuff like TVs and fridges are not that expensive in Thailand.

 11) Stand your ground - get mad.
 Or maddish.

-Numerous annoying little things can go wrong when living in an apartment - the neighbor who constantly plays his radio at two in the morning, the kids who use the corridor as a playground, the weak water pressure that you reported six days ago and still comes out in a dribble, and the operator who is constantly failing to record your important messages while you're at work.
+Numerous annoying little things can go wrong when living in an apartment, from the neighbor who constantly plays loud music at two in the morning to the kids who use the corridor as a playground and the weak water pressure that you reported to the management six days ago but still comes out the shower as a dribble.

 Happy apartment hunting!